VladimirMickic/cms_warehouse/README.md

 **Score exclusion priority was backwards.** The CASE statement checked for NULL scores first, so rows with a NULL score AND a meaningful footnote code (like '3, 13') got labeled 'No Score' instead of the correct footnote-based tier.
 Reordered so footnote codes are evaluated first.

 **Zero-infection hospitals weren't flagged.** Footnote code 8 (zero infections) was missing from the `is_score_usable` blacklist.
-All code 8 rows have NULL scores — CMS doesn't compute a ratio when there's nothing to ratio — but the pipeline was treating them as if a score might exist.
+All code 8 rows have NULL scores, CMS doesn't compute a ratio when there's nothing to ratio — but the pipeline was treating them as if a score might exist.

 **`birthing_friendly_designation` conflated "unknown" with "no."** Mapped 'Y' to TRUE, everything else (including NULL) to FALSE.
 Fixed to use NULL for unknowns.